sparkstudiosalem/Q1-Pro/README.md

 During printing of low temperature, low hazard materials, the top cover of the printer should be removed and the front door should be opened for proper part cooling and air circulation.
 Leaving the enclosure assembled may also lead to heat creep in the extrusion system resulting in blockages of the filament path and failed prints.

-These filaments may inculde but are not limited to:
+These filaments inculde but are not limited to:

 * PLA
 * PETG